-This project builds on our work in 2016 with e-Patients, funded by the John and Wauna Harman Foundation, to develop relationships with the engaged patient community and identify ways to together in a campaign to expand the conversation about death and dying in the e-Patient community and make advance care planning a part of everyday life.
+This project was designed to build on our earlier work with e-Patients, funded by the John and Wauna Harman Foundation, to develop relationships with the engaged patient community and identify ways to together in a campaign to expand the conversation about death and dying in the e-Patient community and make advance care planning a part of everyday life.

-The e-Patient Ambassadors project is funded through Patient-Centered Outcomes Research Institute® (PCORI®) Eugene Washington PCORI Engagement Award #8621-CCCC.
+The e-Patient Ambassadors project was funded through Patient-Centered Outcomes Research Institute® (PCORI®) Eugene Washington PCORI Engagement Award #8621-CCCC.
 For more information about PCORI’s funding to support engagement efforts, please visit http://www.pcori.org/content/eugene-washington-pcori-engagement-awards/.